yyxfrank/PaperSplitter/README.md

 1. Ensure Tesseract OCR is installed and set the correct path in config.py
 2. Ensure Poppler is installed and set the correct path in config.py
-3. DeepSeek API key needs to be valid to use API classification functionality
-4. Currently supports mixed Chinese and English recognition
+3. Currently supports mixed Chinese and English recognition

 ## Extension Methods